It's no secret what this is about. My bio.

 Rocker.
 It had no life.
 I hated that board.
 I was miserable for having

 traded my original board for this piece of junk.
 I ended up being part of the first group of American Surfers to ever surf in Nova Scotia in 1971.
 Jeff Crawford, Bruz Bowden and myself.
 That was also the first time I made a Surf Movie.
 I shot it on Super 8mm Movie film.
 My father was a photographer.
 He developed his own film.
 Mostly Black and white.
 He also had several movie cameras.
 I used his cameras.
 It was the start of my movie making career.
 I started shooting surfing from that moment on.
 Every swell I would shoot and surf.
 That same year I traveled to Mexico and shot footage there as well.
 I moved to Hampton in those early 70's.
 I met and hung out with several friends who I still surf with today.
-Kevin Grondin, Allen Bigbee and many more.
+Kevin Grondin, Rick Evans, Johnny Meehan, and many more.
 It was also when I met Joe Somogyi.
 He was something special.
 He was a Vietnam Veteran who served in the ARMY Rangers.
 He was a bona fide War Hero.
 He named a lot of the breaks, we surf today.
 We became best friends in that short time I knew him.
 He died in 1978 from exposure to Agent Orange.
 I still miss him today.
 I paddled out in his memory at the 2007 Vietnam Veterans Memorial Surf Paddle for all the 'Nam Vets in San Diego.
 It was an amazing event.
 I went to Art School in Boston, and ended up playing in several bands.
 One of my band's (VINNY), was a popular band that played the RAT in the 70's.
-We opened for the POLICE in 1978 at the RAT.
+We opened for the POLICE in 1978 at the RAT and our last show at the RAT was opening for the RED HOT CHILI PEPPERS on 11-11-84.
 I also played with many other bands during that time.
 During this time, I also traveled around the Globe in search of surf.
 One of my travel's took us to the Caribbean in 1979.
 In 1983, my band toured through South American and Central America.
 And that is a story for another time.
 It was also during the late 70's and early 80's, when I started to go to Hawaii each winter.
 The North Shore of Oahu.
 We surfed the North Shore each winter for many years.
 The whole time I was surfing and shooting.
 Still shooting, using film on both stills and Movies.
 One year, Kevin, Lenny and myself got chased out of the water by a 15' Tiger Shark.
 That was fun.
 I also had a dog that surfed.
 Caley.
 She loved to surf.
 She lived to be 16 years old.
 It was during that time, in the mid 70's, when I became Vince Shazam.
 I had created this character of myself, and used it where ever I went.
 I was handful for sure.
 Many of my friends who knew me back then, will testify to that.
 Just ask guys like Jacko, Crop, Stevie, Zap, Johnny and a million others.
 I was fit to be tied half the time I was out surfing or holding court at 10th Street.
 I was anti everything.
 Surfer Magazine would print my letters from all over the world.
 It was a crazy time for sure.
 Captain Vince Shazam and his Loyal Shamzamdos from Shazamland.
 Of course I was still playing music.
 I did record an album with the Cars Drummer David Robinson producing.
 It was called Olas De Sexo.
 It was on EAT Records which became Ryko Disc.
 I also did a couple of videos, one of which appeared on MTV.
 My last show with the VINNY band was at The RAT in 1984, and we opened for the Red Hot Chilli Peppers.
 It was their first gig in Boston.
 I went on to play in a band called Semper Fi.
 That band opened for ELP at the Meadowlands in NY in front 25,000 people.
 Then in 1988 I had a band called The NOR'EASTERS.
 A blues Rock band.
 We played with members of the Rolling Stones, The Allman Brothers, and acts like Robin Trower and a host of others.
 That band never officially broke up, however, our drummer Lenny Dunn passed away on August 7th, 2023 and that was the end of The NOR'EASTERS.
 I won't play under that name without Lenny.
 But from 1988 to 2023 we were one hell of a Rocking Blues Band.
 REST IN PEACE Lenny, you were the absolute best.
 But from Currently, I am playing out as BIG HANDSOME DADDY, a 3pc blues/rock band, also I do a solo act under my own name RALPH FATELLO.
 I

 met my wife in 1983 after touring through South America.
 We got married